nortikin/sverchok/docs/nodes/modifier_change/edgenet_to_paths.rst

 -------

 - **Close Loops**: When checked, if the first and last vertices are identical they will merge; otherwise, this wont be checked
+- **Join**: If checked, generate one flat list of paths for all input meshes; otherwise, generate separate list of loose parts for each input mesh

 Examples of usage